 BIOL486Topics in Biology: BiogeographyThis course focuses on how the spatial and temporal distribution of life on Earth has been shaped by various evolutionary, ecological, and geologic processes.
 We will look at how the physical environment of the Earth has changed over geologic time and how continental drift has altered the layout of the continents and smaller land masses.
 We will discuss how evolutionary processes such as vicariance, dispersal, speciation, and extinction, along with the changing climate and landscape, have shaped populations of organisms, species, and communities.
 The impact of human activity on species distributions since our emergence in the Quaternary Period will also be covered.Prerequisite: Take BIOL-112 and Take BIOL-224 All course prerequisites must be met with a minimum grade of C-.

-BIOL488Topics Biology: The Symbiotic HabitA comprehensive overview of current symbiosis research literature, focusing on animal-microbe relationships and with special emphasis on the human microbiome.
-This course will highlight both model and non model based approaches for understanding topics spanning the ecology to the molecular biology and symbiotic relationships.
-Students will be responsible for reading primary literature and preparation for discussion, oral presentations, and concise scientific writing.Prerequisite: BIOL-112,BIOL-123,BIOL-224, and BIOL246 All course prerequisites must be met with a minimum grade of C-.
+BIOL488Topics in Biology: the Symbiotic HabitA comprehensive overview of current symbiosis research literature, focusing on animal-microbe relationships and with special emphasis on the human microbiome.
+This course will highlight both model- and non model-based approaches for understanding topics ranging from molecular biology to ecology and and symbiotic relationships.
+Students will be responsible for reading primary literature and participating in discussion, oral presentations, and concise scientific writing.Prerequisite: BIOL-112,BIOL-123,BIOL-224, and BIOL246 All course prerequisites must be met with a minimum grade of C-.

 BIOL490FSenior Seminar (Full Year)Participation in a seminar involving teaching and research in the literature and consideration of current biological questions; preparation for SIP research through literature search and critical discussion of pertinent papers; preparation and defense of completed thesis based upon SIP research.
 (Fall component of full-year course.)